-That committee met 13 times between May 16, 2019, and Nov.
-7, 2019, — exactly as many times as the Board of Aldermen itself, Assistant Town Manager Amie Owens told Mayor Gary Caldwell and aldermen John Feichter, Chuck Dickson and Anthony Sutton during a presentation Jan.
-14.
+That committee met 13 times between May 16, 2019 and Nov.
+7, 2019 — exactly as many times as the Board of Aldermen itself, Assistant Town Manager Amie Owens told Mayor Gary Caldwell and Aldermen John Feichter, Chuck Dickson and Anthony Sutton during a presentation this past Tuesday.

 Currently, the proposed changes remain just that — proposed.
 If 2018 is any indication, there will be a prolonged period of debate over the many alterations and additions to the existing ordinance.